OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022August21.txt

 ASSETS INCLUDE:

 ========================
-=== 1-OakModpackCore ===
+=== 1-OakModpack ===
 ========================

-This 1-OakModpackCore Modpack provides an abundance of Oakraven's modlets alongside a variety of expansion and quality of life mods.
+This 1-OakModpack provides an abundance of Oakraven's modlets alongside a variety of expansion and quality of life mods.
 The mix is quite eclectic and gives players further opportunities within the framework of 7D2D content.

 This Modpack contains the following modlets/modifications: